 It is an efficient and effective planning tool that helps businesses develop a strategy when building a start-up or driving forward an existing company.
-A SWOT analysis organizes the strengths, weaknesses, opportunities, and threats an industry faces into a two-grid list.
+A SWOT analysis organizes an industry’s strengths, weaknesses, opportunities, and threats into a two-grid list.
 Thus the presentation part about it is more straightforward to understand.
-A SWOT analysis to be compelling needs constant involvement of the founders and leaders who need to be thoroughly and deeply involved in the process.
+A SWOT analysis to be compelling needs the constant involvement of the founders and leaders, who need to be thoroughly and deeply involved in the process.
 But only leaders giving their ideas are not enough for SWOT as it requires a holistic approach and a mix of people sharing their ideas.

 Purpose of SWOT Analysis

 The purpose of SWOT analysis is relatively straightforward as it is primarily used as a planning tool to design the strategy needed for the business to grow.
 It can be used both for start-ups entering the new company and even by existing firms to drive forward their business and growth.
 It identifies the internal and external factors which may affect directly or indirectly their business growth in the form of the strength, weaknesses, opportunities, and threats prevailing in the market.